Feb 10, 2020

 - You cannot utilize the full functionality of the platform until this step has been completed

-- Signing the DUA is free and does NOT obligate you to share any data.
+- Signing the use agreement is free and does NOT obligate you to share any data.
 It is not a data sharing agreement, rather it is an agreement about how the framework, and data on it, may be used.

 - You are never obligated to upload any data to the platform.
 When you do upload data, the default is that it is private.
 Only data owners can change sharing privileges.
 As a data owner you are in control of who sees your data and you can remove it at any time.